 Astrid Koch (EC) asked about GD-07 on the GCI and the role the EC might play, and Jonathon confirmed the EC role will remain, but will be refactored into a new activity.

 Paul DiGiacomo (NOAA) noted that the GEO AquaWatch activity is seeking to create a water quality monitoring service.
-It is separate and distinct as it cross cuts the land and ocean boundary, and there is a clear role for CEOS in the coordination of satellite observations.
+It is separate and distinct as it crosscuts the land and ocean boundary, and there is a clear role for CEOS in the coordination of satellite observations.

 GEO Executive Committee Report